kminoda/VIODE/README.md

 We also provide rgb_id.txt which contains the correspondence between object ID and RGB value in segmentation images.

 The other files are
-- calibration.txt
+- calibration.yaml
 - rgb_id.txt

 The calibration.txt provides extrinsic and intrinsic parameters of two cameras.
+Note that the format follows that of [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion), one of the state-of-the-art VIO algorithms.
 The rgb_id.txt provides the correspondence between object ID and RGB value in segmentation images.